ClarkeRemy/tokyo-rust-meetup-2023-12-12/README.markdown

 # First steps into unsafe code

-Unsafe code has many forms, the the one that is most relavent has to do with memory allocation.
+Unsafe code has many forms, the the one that is most relevant has to do with memory allocation.

 To explore this lets make the most basic data structure.
 A user defined box.